vilijur/acnl-translated/README.md

 Right now, I plan to tackle the `MailN` folder.

 # Documentation
 I do plan to document the prosess so that others can do not just text hacks, but also ROM hacks for Animal Crossing: New Leaf.
-As of right now, that documentation doesn't exist at all in any way shape or form.
+As of right now, that documentation does exist but barely.
+You can check it out [here.](https://github.com/vilijur/acnl-translated/wiki)

 # That's it
 You can get on with your day now. **:>**